 Once the application has been submitted to the City, a sign is posted on the site to let the community know what is being proposed.
-The sign is only posted for Official Plan, Zoning By-laws or draft Plans of Subdivisions, but not site plans or part-lot control
+The sign is only posted for Official Plan Amendments, Zoning By-law Amendments, draft Plan of Subdivisions and draft Plan of Condominiums. but not Site Development Applications or Part-lot Control Exemptions.